Thurston County ends week with 389 COVID-19 cases, shattering previous weekly high

 Thurston County ended the week with 389 COVID-19 cases, shattering the previous weekly high of 189 cases, county health officials announced.

 Case totals soared for the week of Nov.
 9-15.
-A new single-day high of 62 cases was announced on Tuesday, but it was quickly surpassed later in the week after the county announced 88 cases on Friday and 80 on Saturday.
+A new single-day high of 62 cases was announced on Tuesday, but it was quickly surpassed when the county announced 88 cases on Friday and 80 on Saturday.

 Thirty-eight cases were announced on Sunday, giving the county 389 for the week and 2,487 to date, according to Thurston County Public Health and Social Services.